-The Voluntary, Community, and Social Enterprise (VCSE) sector plays a key role in delivering services to those people living in poverty and campaigning for long-term structural change.
+The VCSE sector plays a key role in delivering services to those people living in poverty and campaigning for long-term structural change.

 A range of VONNE members are focussed on poverty alleviation while many others work with those on low incomes or who are otherwise struggling to make ends meet.

 We Can Solve Poverty in the UK is JRF’s comprehensive strategy to tackle poverty in the UK.

 - The North East Child Poverty Commission (NECPC) is a stakeholder group that believes that all children should have an equal chance in life and includes senior representatives from a range of public, private and voluntary sector organisations.

 - A Poverty Proofing Tool for voluntary organisations, developed by Newcastle Council for Voluntary Service (CVS).